Operator theoretic causality analysis of fluid flows using linearized dynamics: Connections with other methods

 \subsection{Connection with Granger causality and transfer entropy}

-Here, we first discuss the connection between our operator-theoretic causality framework and the widely used statistical approach of Granger causality.
-We will show that under appropriate conditions, the Granger causality $F$-statistic scales with the squared magnitude of the matrix exponential element that quantifies the causal influence from one state to another.
+Here, we first discuss the connection between our operator-theoretic causality framework and the widely used statistical approach of Granger causality, \revone{while making clear the distinctions between the two quantities.}

 We focus on pairwise conditional Granger causality from state $c_j$ to state $c_i$ in an $m$-dimensional discrete-time system with a single time lag.
-Let the system state at time steps $t_n = n\,\Delta t$ be $\bc = \left[c_1(t_n), \dots, c_m(t_n)\right]^T$.
-Here, we use $\bc$ to denote the variables under consideration, given that in practice, for high-dimensional fluid flows, one must typically use a low-dimensional representation of the full system state, e.g., mapping the full state to POD coordinates via (\ref{eq:xtoc}).
+Let the system state at time steps $t_n=n\,\Delta t$ be $\bc=\left[c_1(t_n),\dots,c_m(t_n)\right]^T$.
+Here, we use $\bc$ to denote the variables under consideration, given that in practice, for high-dimensional fluid flows, one must typically use a low-dimensional representation of the full system state, e.g., mapping the full state to POD coordinates via Eq.~\eqref{eq:xtoc}.

-We will focus on pairwise conditional Granger analysis with a single time lag, which quantifies the causality from one variable (here taken to be $c_j$) to another ($c_i$), assuming knowledge of all other state variables.
-The analysis proceeds by identifying from data \emph{unrestricted} and \emph{restricted} models.
-The \emph{unrestricted} model for $c_i(t_n)$ includes past values of $c_j$:
+We will focus on pairwise conditional Granger analysis with a single time lag, which quantifies the causality from one variable (here taken to be $c_j$) to another ($c_i$), assuming knowledge of all other state variables. \revone{ Note that while the original formulation and typical applications of Granger causality analysis consider multiple time lags, a single time lag will be the most appropriate point of comparison to LOCA.
+This is because if full state information is assumed, only a single timestep is needed to predict the future state of the deterministic system.
+For reduced or partially observed systems, however, a single time lag need not contain the complete predictive history.}

+Granger causality analysis assesses causality by comparing models fitted with and without knowledge of a specified variable, \revone{termed the unrestricted and restricted models, respectively}.
+The unrestricted model for state variable $c_i(t_n)$ is

-where $A_{ik}$ are coefficients representing the influence of $c_k$ at the previous time step on the current value of $c_i$, and $\epsilon^u_{i}(t_n)$ is the residual.
-The \emph{restricted} model omits $c_j$:
+where $A^g_{ik}$ are coefficients representing the influence of $c_k$ at the previous time step on the current value of $c_i$, and $\epsilon^u_i(t_n)$ is the unrestricted-model residual.
+The restricted model omits variable $c_j$:

+\revone{In standard Granger analysis, the restricted model is refitted after $c_j$ is removed, and therefore the coefficients $A^{g,r}_{ik}$ need not equal the corresponding unrestricted coefficients $A^g_{ik}$.}

-If excluding $c_j$ significantly degrades the prediction of $c_i$, we conclude $c_j$ \emph{Granger-causes} $c_i$.
-Note that in the restricted model (unlike the unrestricted case), the residual $\epsilon^r_{i,j}$ will generally depend on $j$.
-To evaluate the extent of causality, the approach taken by Granger causality analysis is to compare the Residual Sum of Squares (RSS) for the restricted (RSS$^r$) and unrestricted (RSS$^u$):
+If excluding $c_j$ significantly degrades the prediction of $c_i$, we conclude that $c_j$ Granger-causes $c_i$.
+To evaluate the extent of this causality, the residual sums of squares for the restricted and unrestricted models are defined as